 Blocks and straps

-Blocks and straps are the other most common items you find in a yoga studio.
+Blocks and straps are the other most common props you find in a yoga studio.
 Some instructors would seem to utilize these more while others don’t.
 However, they are not mandatory.

 There would be times when you can get into a pose easily with the props; without using them, you might struggle.
 In such a case, the blocks and straps will be of great help.